jsifalda/obsipulse-plugin/README.md

 - **Gamify your writing** by tracking your daily writing streak.
 - **Gain valuable insights** into your writing habits.
-- **Private Mode**: Activate with your license key to ensure no data leaves your vault - perfect for privacy-conscious users who value their privacy.
+- **Private Mode**: Activate with your license key to ensure no data leaves your vault - perfect for users who value their privacy.

 ### Public Profile Features